Ayutthaya Kingdom: Continued prosperity and increased Chinese connections

 Instead, the 18th century was arguably the Ayutthaya Kingdom's most prosperous, particularly due to trade with Qing China.
-The growth of China's population in the late 17th-18th centuries, alongside nationwide rice shortages and famines in Southern China, meant that China was eager to import rice from other nations, particularly from Ayutthaya.
+The growth of China's population in the late 17th–18th centuries, alongside nationwide rice shortages and famines in Southern China, meant that China was eager to import rice from other nations, particularly from Ayutthaya.
 During the Late Ayutthaya Period (1688–1767), the Chinese population in Ayutthaya possibly tripled in size to 30,000 from 1680 to 1767.
 The Chinese played a pivotal role in stimulating Ayutthaya's economy in the last 100 years of the kingdom's existence and eventually played a pivotal role in Siam's quick recovery from the Burmese invasions of the 1760s, whose post-Ayutthaya monarchs (Taksin and Rama I), held close ties, through blood and through political connections, to this Sino-Siamese community.

 Succession conflicts and corruption

-Between 1600 and 1767, all but two royal successions were contested in a mini civil war in the capital.
-The throne became such a powerful and lucrative source of wealth during the 150 years of prosperity that many royals harbored ambitions to seize the throne.
-An Ayutthaya noble in the 18th century lamented that a large portion of court officials and able generals were killed in multiple succession struggles over the past 90 years.
+Between 1600 and 1767, all but two royal successions were contested with a mini civil war in the capital.
+The throne became such a powerful and lucrative source of wealth during the 150 years of prosperity that many royals harboured ambitions to seize the throne.
+An Ayutthaya noble in the 18th century lamented that a large portion of court officials and able generals were killed in multiple succession struggles over the previous 90 years.
 The last monarch, Ekkathat, alongside his brother, Uthumphon, undermined Prince Thammathibet, the Front Palace Uparaj and designated heir to his father, King Borommakot, by instigating or exposing his affair with two of his fathers' consorts.
 Prince Thammathibet was executed for his alleged crimes.

 Corruption was rampant due to economic prosperity.
 Position buying and bribery for political offices became commonplace.

 Introduction of capitalism, rise of commoners, and proto-nationalism

 The mass arrival of Chinese farming settlers to Siam in 18th century introduced Capitalism to Siam.
 The past 150 years of growth encouraged phrai to flee the bonds of government control and become peasant farmers in the countryside to earn wealth.
 People fled the government phrai system in a variety of other ways, including entering the monkhood and fleeing into the wilderness.

 A new category for people now appeared in the late Ayutthaya records, called phrai mangmi, or a rich "serf".

 From 1688 onwards, the period was characterized by the increasing severity of commoner revolts.
 The 1688 mass commoner revolt against French Catholicism was unprecedented in Ayutthaya history prior to 1688.
-The revolts of 1688 also marked the beginning of a kind of proto-nationalism, in which the concept of a proto-Siamese Buddhist nationality was formed.
+The revolts of 1688 also marked the beginning of proto-nationalism, in which the concept of a proto-Siamese Buddhist nationality was formed.
 However, Ayutthaya kings only occasionally viewed themselves as the defender of "the kingdom, people [sic], and Buddhism", which wouldn't be fully realized until the Thonburi and Bangkok regimes in response to the traumatic destruction of the Siamese state in 1767.